 - Expressive Arts and Design

-Before children even start at Grinling Gibbons, we meet our children and families through home visits and welcome sessions.
+Before children even start at Lucas Vale, we meet our children and families through welcome sessions and ‘stay and play’ dates.
 Once the children have started at school, we build on these relationships further, by continuing to work in close partnership working with parents and carers.

 Assessments and Trackers

 We observe our children across all areas of learning and this evidence is captured through photographs, notes and observations about their development and progress.
 These are then recorded in each child’s individual Learning Journey.
-We actively encourage parents and carers to be a part of this process by regularly completing ‘Good News to Share Cards’ which highlight the parent voice from home and strengthen our parent-school partnership.
+We actively encourage parents and carers to be a part of this process by regularly completing “WOW” cards which highlight the parent voice from home and strengthen our parent-school partnership.
+We use Educater and 2Simple to track the children’s progress and to assess each child’s needs.

 In line with guidance from ‘The Statutory Framework for the Early Years Foundation Stage’, children are assessed against the Early Learning Goals at the end of their Reception year – set out in Development Matters.